Biyakuga/Biyakuga/README.md

     OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

 ## Contact
+You can reach me out me and chat with me via the following platforms below.
 <p>
 <a align="center" href="https://outlook.com/"> <img align="center" src="https://imgur.com/oPtKxVc.png"> Email </a>
 <a align="center" href="https://discordapp.com/"> <img align="center" src="https://imgur.com/oveY3Cc.png"> Discord </a>